precisely/gene-panel-curation/genes/MTHFR.md

          # What does this mean?

          Your MTHFR gene has no variants.
-A normal gene is referred to as a "wildtype" gene.
+A normal gene is referred to as a "wild-type" gene.

          # What is the effect of this variant?